List of Go terms: Ko

-Ko (劫, コウ, kō) refers to a situation where the ko rule applies.
+Ko (English pronunciation: /koʊ/; 劫, コウ; 打劫) refers to a situation where the ko rule applies.
 The ko rule states that a move cannot be played such that it causes the board to look exactly the same as it did at the end of the player's last move.
 Consequently, if a player captures a single stone, the opponent cannot respond immediately by capturing the stone the player used to make the original capture.
 This would make the board look as it did immediately prior–a situation that could repeat indefinitely.

 A player may take advantage of the ko rule by playing a move with the knowledge that the opponent will not be permitted to recapture immediately.
 The opponent, however, may play a sente move elsewhere forcing the player to respond, in which case the opponent may then recapture the ko.
 Such a sente play is referred to as a ko threat.
 This kind of repeated back and forth sequence of ko capture, ko threat, response to ko threat, ko re-capture, etc., is known as a ko fight.

+Ko (kalpa) is originally a Buddhist term meaning aeon, or an extremely long length of time.